jeffpar/pcjs/software/pcx86/sw/misc/pcsig/0001-0999/DISK0052/index.md

 1580 LOCATE 15,25:PRINT STRING$(53,32)
 1590 LOCATE 16,25:PRINT STRING$(53,32):RETURN
 1595 REM
-1600 REMCluster's Last Stand(checks clusters)
+1600 REM		Cluster's Last Stand(checks clusters)
 1601 REM
 1602 REM   This is the routine that checks the needed number of sectors 1603 REM   immediatly following the first sector of the file being